achardon/brewery-hop/NOTES.md

 -search a city - DONE
 -see results of all breweries in that city as a list - DONE -AND as a map - DONE
-    -need to use geocoding to get coordinates of the search city -need to also get coords of each brewery that gets returned -add pin of each brewery to map after search
+    -need to use geocoding to get coordinates of the search city - DONE -need to also get coords of each brewery that gets returned - DONE -add pin of each brewery to map after search - DONE -For each brewery:
--upon clicking on brewery:
-    -see name, address, and website of brewery
-    -read reviews about that brewery
+    -see name, address, and website of brewery - DONE -read reviews about that brewery - DONE

 As a user (signed in) I can:
--"check in" to a brewery that I have visited
+-add a brewery to my bucket list - done
--add review to a brewery
+-add review to a brewery - done
 -rate brewery
--see my Brewery Bucket List/Wishlist of breweries I want to visit -see my Already Been There List of breweries
+-see my Brewery Bucket List/Wishlist of breweries I want to visit - done

 # Stretch Goals
+-user can "check in" to brewery

--user can add certain mile radius of city to search for -additional model: Beer, where users can rate specific beers from each brewery as well as the brewery itself
+-user can see Already Been There List of breweries -user can add certain mile radius of city to search for -additional model: Beer, where users can rate specific beers from each brewery as well as the brewery itself